Correcting hybrid density functionals to model Y6 and other non-fullerene acceptors: Methods and Computational Details

 To demonstrate that the OT-SRSH functional accurately describes excited states in Y6, we used TheoDORE\cite{plasser2020theodore} to analyse the character of each active state.
 TheoDORE calculates state properties by considering the ratio of the diagonal and off-diagonal elements of, $D_{ab}^{0i}$, the ground to $i$-th excited state transition density matrix (TDM) in the orbital basis $\{a,b\}$.
 The orbitals $\{a,b\}$ are localised on the molecular fragments $A$ and $B$ \cite{plasser2020theodore}.

 For the Y6 dimers, a natural motif for the fragments is the two monomers.
-However, one can further subdivide into acceptor end units and a donor core within the Y6.
+One can further naturally subdivide Y6 into two acceptor end units (A) and a donor core (A'DA').

-Two key properties we want to predict are the charge-transfer (CT) character and extent of localisation.
+Two key properties we want to predict are: the charge-transfer (CT) character; and the extent of localisation.

-In TheoDORE \cite{plasser2012analysis,plasser2020theodore}, the CT character is given by the parameter $\omega_{CT}$ which corresponds to the proportion of the excitation which occurs between fragments---the degree to which the excitation leads to charge transfer.
+In TheoDORE\cite{plasser2012analysis,plasser2020theodore}, the CT character is given by the parameter $\omega_{CT}$ which corresponds to the proportion of the excitation which occurs between fragments---the degree to which the excitation leads to charge transfer.
 A value of $\omega_{CT}=1$ therefore corresponds to a `pure' CT state, while $\omega_{CT} = 0$ is a `pure` Frenkel-Exciton (CT) state.
 Due to CT-FE state mixing at short separations most excited states of the dimers are not pure FE or CT states.
-For Y6, this has a considerable effects on the ordering of the singlet and triplet states.
-Following Zhang \textit{et al.} \cite{zheng2017effect}, we consider CT states as those states with $\omega_{CT} \gtrsim 0.75$ and FE states as those states with $\omega_{CT} \lesssim 0.25$ with all other states being considered “mixed” states .
+For Y6, this has a considerable effect on the energetic ordering of the singlet and triplet states.
+Following Zhang et al.\cite{zheng2017effect}, we consider CT states as those states with $\omega_{CT} \gtrsim 0.75$ and FE states as those states with $\omega_{CT} \lesssim 0.25$ with all other states being considered ``mixed'' states .

 We define the excitation localisation by the participation ratio, $\omega_{PR}$ \cite{plasser2020theodore}.
 For two Y6 monomers, $\omega_{PR}= 2$ corresponds to an excited state wavefunction that is entirely delocalised (evenly distributed) across both monomers, while; $\omega_{PR}=1 $ describes full localisation on one monomer.